-- A. Based on current courses in Section B of the EL7 Form>50% are being taught solely by the parent the student is eligible submit EL13S Form or - B. Based on current courses in Section B of the EL7 Form<50% is from a single public or FHSAA private school (If not the student is only eligible at that public or FHSSA private school- submit EL 13S Form) or - C. Based on current courses in Section B of the EL7 Form<50% is from Florida Virtual School or a School District Virtual School (If not see Part B below) or - D. Based on current courses in Section B of the EL7 Form<50% is through dual enrollment at a college or university (If not see Part C below) or - E. Based on current courses in Section B of the EL7 Form<50% is from all other locations or services.
-(If not see Part D below) - F. If items B, C, D, and E above are all correct the student is eligible- submit EL13S Form.
+- A. Based on current courses in Section B of the EL7 Form, if >50% are being taught solely by the parent, the student is eligible submit EL13S Form or - B. Based on current courses in Section B of the EL7 Form, if <50% is from a single public or FHSAA private school, the student is eligible (If not, the student is only eligible at that public or FHSSA private school-submit EL 13S Form) or - C. Based on current courses in Section B of the EL7 Form, if <50% is from Florida Virtual School or a School District Virtual School, the student is eligible (If not, see Part B below) or - D. Based on current courses in Section B of the EL7 Form, if <50% is through dual enrollment at a college or university, the student is eligible (If not, see Part C below) or - E. Based on current courses in Section B of the EL7 Form, if <50% is from all other locations or services, the student is eligible.
+(If not see Part D below) - F. If items B, C, D, and E above are all correct, the student is eligible- submit EL13S Form.